liamappelbe/fftea/README.md

 This package was built because package:fft is not actively maintained anymore, and wasn't a particularly efficient implementation.
-There are a few improvements that make this implementation more effienct:
+There are a few improvements that make this implementation more efficient:

 - The main FFT class is constructed with a given size, so that the twiddle factors only have to be calculated once.
 This is particularly handy for STFT.